DomSpadafora/ReadMe-Initiator/README.md

   ## Installation
-  To install the necessary dependencies, run the following command: npm i inquirer
+  To install the necessary dependencies, run the following command:
+  To install this repo, the `package.json` is provided.
+You will need to clone donw the repository and run `npm install`.
+This will install all necessary dependacies.

   ## Usage
-  Answer all the questions when prompted then a ReadMe will be generated.
+  Once on the landing page you will need to signup.
+This will take you to the home page which is where most of the interactions are posted.

   ## License
   This project is licensed under the MIT license.

   ## Contributing
-  Dom Spadafora
+  Ashlynn Wood, Eric Graves, Jacob Studstill, Alexander Nash, Dom Spadafora

   ## Tests
-  To run tests, run the following command: no testing at this time
+  To run tests, run the following command:

   ## Questions
-  If you have any questions about this repo, open an issue or contact me directly at [domspadafora@gmail.com](mailto:domspadafora@gmail.com).
+  If you have any questions about this repo, open an issue or contact me directly at [](mailto:).
-  You can find more of my work at [DomSpadafora](https://www.github.com/DomSpadafora).
+  You can find more of my work at [](https://www.github.com/).